nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 import random

 def sendWithError(message, error):
-    generated = random.randint(1,100)
+    generated = random.randint(1, 100)
-    if generated <= error:
+    if generated > error:
-        error = True
-    else:
-        error = False

-    if error == False:
         radio.send(message)
+        return True

-    return error
+    return False
 ```

 This function takes two arguments: 'message' and 'error' value between 1-100.
 Then, it generates a random number, and compares it with 'error'.
-Only if the random values is larger than 'error', the message is sent.
+Only if the random value is larger than 'error', the message is sent.
-The function also returns whether the message was sent or not.
+The function returns True if the message was sent and False, otherwise.

 **Instruction** Copy the code above into your own program.
 With your teammate, decide who will have the sender micro:bit, and who will have the
 receiver micro:bit.
 Follow the approach in [Unicast Communication: One to One](../unicast/unicast.md)
-to put sender and receiver address in your packets.
+to put sender and receiver addresses in your packets.
 You may copy and
 change one of the programs you have written for
 [Unicast Communication: One to One](../unicast/unicast.md).

 Write a small sender program that sends a number with an error.
-Download it
-to the sender micro:bit.
 Write a small receiver program that receives a
 number and displays it on screen.
-Download this program to the receiver
-micro:bit.

-Change the packet error rate using these error values in your program:
+Experiment with these programs by changing the packet error rate using these error values in your program:
 0, 50 and 100.
 Test packet errors by observing the receiver display.

 ### Task 2: Send a sequence of messages